-The pituitary gland is a structure in our brain that produces different types of specialised hormones, including growth hormone (also referred to as human growth hormone or HGH).
+The is a structure in our brain that produces different types of specialised hormones, including growth hormone (also referred to as human growth hormone or HGH).
 The roles of growth hormone include influencing our height, and helping build our bones and muscles.
 Natural levels of growth hormone fluctuate during the day, seemingly influenced by physical activity.
 For example, levels rise when we exercise.

 Growth hormone levels increase during childhood and peak during puberty.
 In this phase of development, growth hormone promotes the growth of bone and cartilage.
 Throughout life, growth hormone regulates the fat, muscle, tissue and bone in our bodies, and other aspects of our metabolism such as insulin action and blood sugar levels.
 Growth hormone levels naturally reduce from middle age onwards.